-What Does Wind Damage Look Like?Wind damage is one of the most significant causes of home insurance claims, being that it is a large component in most natural disasters and storms.
+Wind damage is one of the most significant causes of home insurance claims, being that it is a large component in most natural disasters and storms.
 Although it is a very common occurrence, many homeowners are confused at the thought of wind damage as a whole.
 What exactly can be affected by high-speed winds?

 - Entry doors